PatrickArntson/Xbox-Scraper/README.md

 For example, if you use Verizon your number would look like: user = '5030005555@vzwpix.com'

 After Specifying the users, you must give an email that will send the alerts.
-To do this, set the 'email' and 'password' variables in the sendequal to your email with its corresponding password.
+To do this, set the 'email' and 'password' variables to your email with its corresponding password.
 *NOTE: If you're not using a gmail, you will also have to modify the SMTP setting (in the send_alert function) to your email service provider.